vitaly-t/pg-minify/README.md

 * Flattens the resulting script into a single line
 * Optionally, compresses SQL for minimum space

-This library is primarily for PostgreSQL, though it works for MS-SQL and MySQL also.
+This library is originally for PostgreSQL, though it works for MS-SQL and MySQL also.

 **Limitations:**